Illinois Solar Incentive

 What Are Illinois Shines RECs?

 Renewable Energy Credits (RECs) represent the environmental value of the electricity your solar panels generate.
-Through the Illinois Shines program, you sign a 15-year production contract and receive the full REC value as a lump sum within approximately 18 months of installation.
+Through the Illinois Shines program, you sign a 15-year production contract and receive the full REC value — **50% is paid in the first year** after installation, with the remaining **50% paid in quarterly installments over 6 years**.
 The customer receives about 85% of the gross value — the remainder covers the approved vendor's administration fee and a 5% collateral held against underproduction.
-Cash/finance buyers receive the payment directly; lease customers benefit through lower payments.
+This structure keeps your out-of-pocket cost as low as possible while extending the full payout timeline.
+Cash/finance buyers receive payments directly; lease customers benefit through lower payments.

 15